Kadayanallur: Economy

-It is famous for saaral (drizzling), which occurs from May to August.
+The town is known for its textile industry.
+It is also known for its saaral (drizzle), which occurs from May to August.
 It is known for its vast paddy and coconut fields.

 Most of the last generation of residents were farmers and weavers; however, many are now employed around India and in countries such as the Middle East, Singapore, Malaysia.

-Most recently Kadayanallur got people attraction for the gold business.
-You can find full street with jewel shops with affordable prices.

-People regularly visit around the town such as Dam, Water Falls and Agricultural area.
+More recently, the town has developed a gold and jewellery trade.

 Cityscape

 Tourism

 The main tourist attractions of the city are the Karuppanadhi dam, the Kallaru river, Periyaru river, Periya Pallivasal, Pettai Pallivasal, Arulmigu Abhayagastha Anjaneyar Temple, Kookaruvi falls at the top of hills, Kannimariyamman Temple Krishnan Kovil, and the Bathrakaliamman Kovil.

 Transport

 By Rail

 Kadayanallur Railway station is situated in Kadayanallur, Tamil Nadu.
 Station code of Kadayanallur is KDNL.
-Here are some trains that are passing through Kadayanallur railway station like Ms-sct Pothigai Exp, Pothigai Exp, Ms-sct Silambu Bi-wkly, Sct-ms Silambu Bi-wkly, Tbm-sct Special Fare, Sct-mdu Pass., Mdu-sct Pass., and many more.
+Trains serving the station include the Pothigai Express and the Silambu Express.

 By Bus

 SETC Bus Service is available from the Kadayanallur New Bus Stand to all major locations in Tamil Nadu.
 All Major Private Omni Bus have daily services connecting Kadayanallur and Chennai, Bangalore.